 - Cover the basics.
-Choose a topic to use as the focus of the stand down.
-Tailor the topic to the current jobsite priorities, such as what protective systems (sloping, benching, or trench boxes) will be used on the jobsite.
+Choose a topic to use as the focus of the stand-down.
+Tailor the topic to the current jobsite priorities, such as scaffolding, ladder or roofing safety.
 TIP: Use the free NUCA Trench Safety Toolbox Talk (English and Spanish) and distribute OSHA’s Trenching Quick Card (English and Spanish) to workers.

-- Hold your stand down.
+- Hold your stand-down.
 Present the information to the workers, keeping it short and simple.
-Review your trench/excavation safety program and review what types of incidents could happen: soil cave-ins; struck-by equipment or materials; trips and falls.
-TIP: Document attendance at the stand down with the Safety Stand Down Sign-In Sheet.
+Use visual aids or conduct hands-on demonstrations, such as how to put on a harness or inspect a ladder/scaffold.
+TIP: Document attendance at the stand-down with the Safety Stand-Down Sign-In Sheet.